realA10001986/Time-Circuits-Display/README.md

 The next step in initial configuration is to set the TCD's time zone.
 If the time zone isn't properly configured, the TCD will show a wrong time, and DST (daylight saving) will not be switched on/off correctly.

-Click on "Setup" on the Config Portal's main page, and specify your [time zone](#-time-zone).
+Click on "Settings" on the Config Portal's main page, and specify your [time zone](#-time-zone).
 Then click "SAVE"; the TCD will reboot.

 Setting actual time:
 - If the TCD is going to be connected to a WiFi network with internet access as described in the following section, it will receive time information through NTP (network time protocol).
 No user interaction is required.